Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 Find Baseball Coaching Opportunities in Los Angeles, California

-Explore baseball coaching jobs in Los Angeles—from youth and travel ball to middle school, high school, and college programs.
-Whether you’re landing your first coaching role or moving into a larger program, this page covers common requirements and highlights real LA-area openings.
+Explore baseball coaching jobs in Los Angeles—from youth leagues and travel ball programs to middle school, high school, and college teams.
+Whether you’re stepping into your first dugout role or leveling up into a larger program, this page covers common requirements and highlights real LA-area openings.

 Verified